11th Antiaircraft Artillery Battalion: Solomon Islands

 The 11th Defense Battalion arrived at Efate in the New Hebrides on December 21, 1942.
 On January 14, 1943 the battalion sailed from Efate and landed at Tulagi on January 17.
 It was assigned air and coastal defense for the Purvis Bay area of the Florida Islands.
 An antiaircraft detachment from the 11th accompanied the 43rd Infantry Regiment as it cleared Banika on February 21, 1943.
 The det was later relieved by a detachment from the 10th Defense Battalion.
 During July 1943, M3A1 Stuart Light Tanks of the 11th Defense Battalion were assigned to support the 43rd Infantry Division securing Munda Point on New Georgia.
 After Munda, the tank section was transported via landing craft to Arundel Island where they again provided fire support for the 43rd Infantry during their seizure of the island.
-On July 13, 1943 another detachment was displaced when the 90mm guns of Battery E were sent to support operations on New Georgia.
+On July 13, 1943 another detachment was displaced when the 90 mm guns of Battery E were sent to support operations on New Georgia.
 Battery E went ashore on August 9 at Enogai Inlet to provide air defense following the Battle of Enogai.
-These 50 Marines, with their 40mm antiaircraft guns and .50 cal machine guns, were a welcome addition to the base's defense.
+These 50 marines, with their 40 mm antiaircraft guns and .50 cal machine guns, were a welcome addition to the base's defense.
 That evening the Battery E Marines scored a "probable" shoot down on a Japanese aircraft.
 On September 24, 1943 the battalion ceased operations at Purvis Bay and prepared for embarkation on naval shipping.